Interconnected living – Health, Wellness & Nature

 What a day and what a show!
-After visiting The Hampton Court Flower show 3 times previously, this was my first time to visit The Hampton Court Garden Festival, as they have renamed it this year under the realisation that the show was not just a flower show (even though it is known as the world’s largest annual flower show), it is much more than that, the alluring atmosphere included innovative designs, wellness talks, food demonstrations, environmental awareness, biodiversity enhancing techniques, music, and mental health activities.
+After visiting The Hampton Court Flower show 3 times previously, this was my first time to visit The Hampton Court Garden Festival.
+This show has been renamed this year under the realisation that the show was not just a flower show (even though it is known as the world’s largest annual flower show), it is much more than that, the alluring atmosphere included innovative designs, wellness talks, food demonstrations, environmental awareness, biodiversity enhancing techniques, music, and mental health activities.

 This event combined my two favourite hobbies – a holistic health and wellness lifestyle combined with garden designs and planting, both acknowledging the importance of healthy food, outdoor activities and exercise and mental health issues.

 This enticing, jam packed event full of bustling stalls, exciting events and delicious foods was a great way to encourage visitors to lead a more health conscious life, considering the activities we take which affect our bodies, our minds and the environment, emphasising the need to understand the holistic meaning behind our life and the actions we take.

 As soon as I entered the festival area, I was lucky enough to be in time for the morning workshop on Handmade Apothecary: Healing Herbal Recipes by Kim Walker.
 This was a short demonstration and explanation about the use of herbs and plants (the leaves, flowers and roots) to treat a few common everyday issues and ailments, rather than relying too much on shop bought pills and medication (as too many people do nowadays).
 She was very engaging and knowledgeable, and if this is something you may interested in, I recommend you visiting their website to learn some great skills!